mit-cml/appinventor-sources/README.md

-#Welcome to MIT App Inventor, Extensions version
+#Welcome to MIT App Inventor

 ##Introduction

 Learn more about [MIT App Inventor](http://appinventor.mit.edu).

 This code is designed to be run in Google's App Engine.
 MIT runs a